Glucosamine: Class-action lawsuits

 In 2013, without admitting fault, manufacturer Rexall Sundown and NBTY agreed to pay up to to settle consumer claims related to the wording of certain claims on the packaging of glucosamine bottles sold at Costco under the Kirkland label.

 In August 2012, a class-action lawsuit was filed in New York claiming that 21st Century Healthcare, Inc. had falsely advertised that its "Glucosamine 750 Chondroitin 600 Triple Strength" dietary supplements would restore lost cartilage.
 In April 2013, a San Diego man launched a proposed class-action lawsuit in the United States District Court for the Central District of California accusing Nutramax Laboratories, Walmart, and Rite Aid of falsely advertising the effectiveness of glucosamine.

 Research

 Humans

 Because glucosamine is a precursor for glycosaminoglycans, and glycosaminoglycans are a major component of cartilage, research has focused on the potential for supplemental glucosamine to improve cartilage structure and alleviate arthritis, but there is little evidence from clinical trials that it is effective for alleviating arthritis pain.

+A 2023 review concluded that there was weak evidence from clinical studies that glucosamine and chondroitin when combined were effective in relieving the pain of knee osteoarthritis, with most results not attaining statistical significance.